AdelIsAllYouNeed/Emp_Attrition_Detection/README.md

 - **Attrition by SalarySlab**: Employees earning below `5k` per month showed a higher attrition rate (21%).

 ## Modeling Approach
-The modeling process involved preparing the data for classification using machine learning models.
+The modeling process involved preparing the data for classification using RandomForest Trees.

 1. **Feature Selection**: Based on EDA insights, relevant features were chosen for the model:
    - `YearsAtCompany`, `OverTime`, `MonthlyIncome`, `BusinessTravel`, `WorkLifeBalance`, `JobSatisfaction`, `Age`, `TotalWorkingYears`